Mapuche: Cosmology and beliefs

-Central to Mapuche cosmology is the idea of a creator called ngenechen, who is embodied in four components: an older man (fucha/futra/cha chau), an older woman (kude/kuse), a young man and a young woman.
+Central to Mapuche cosmology is the idea of a creator called ngenechen, who is embodied in four components: an older man (fucha/futra/cha chau), an older woman (kude/kuse), a young man, and a young woman.
 They believe in worlds known as the Wenu Mapu and Minche Mapu.
 Also, Mapuche cosmology is informed by complex notions of spirits that coexist with humans and animals in the natural world, and daily circumstances can dictate spiritual practices.

-The most well-known Mapuche ritual ceremony is the Ngillatun, which loosely translates "to pray" or "general prayer".
+The most well-known Mapuche ritual ceremony is the Ngillatun, which loosely translates as "to pray" or "general prayer".
 These ceremonies are often major communal events that are of extreme spiritual and social importance.
 Many other ceremonies are practiced, and not all are for public or communal participation but are sometimes limited to family.

 The main groups of deities and/or spirits in Mapuche mythology are the Pillan and Wangulen (ancestral spirits), the Ngen (spirits in nature), and the wekufe (evil spirits).

 Central to Mapuche belief is the role of the machi (shaman).
 It is usually filled by a woman, following an apprenticeship with an older machi, and has many of the characteristics typical of shamans.
-The machi performs ceremonies for curing diseases, warding off evil, influencing weather, harvests, social interactions and dreamwork.
+The machi performs ceremonies for curing diseases, warding off evil, influencing weather, harvests, social interactions, and dreamwork.
 Machis often have extensive knowledge of regional medicinal herbs.
 As biodiversity in the Chilean countryside has declined due to commercial agriculture and forestry, the dissemination of such knowledge has also declined, but the Mapuche people are reviving it in their communities.
-Machis have an extensive knowledge of sacred stones and the sacred animals.
+Machis have an extensive knowledge of sacred stones and sacred animals.

 Like many cultures, the Mapuche have a deluge myth (epeu) of a major flood in which the world is destroyed and recreated.
 The myth involves two opposing forces: Kai Kai (water, which brings death through floods) and Tren Tren (dry earth, which brings sunshine).
 In the deluge almost all humanity is drowned; the few not drowned survive through cannibalism.
-At last only one couple is left.
+At last, only one couple is left.
 A machi tells them that they must give their only child to the waters, which they do, and this restores order to the world.

-Part of Mapuche ritual is prayer and animal sacrifice, required to maintain the cosmic balance.
+Part of the Mapuche ritual is prayer and animal sacrifice, required to maintain the cosmic balance.
 This belief has continued to current times.
 In 1960, for example, a machi sacrificed a young boy, throwing him into the water after an earthquake and a tsunami.

-The Mapuche have incorporated the remembered history of their long independence and resistance from 1540 (Spanish and then Chileans and Argentines), and of the treaty with the Chilean and Argentine government in the 1870s.
+The Mapuche have incorporated the remembered history of their long independence and resistance from 1540 (Spanish and then Chileans and Argentines) and of the treaty with the Chilean and Argentine governments in the 1870s.
 Memories, stories, and beliefs, often very local and particularized, are a significant part of the Mapuche traditional culture.
 To varying degrees, this history of resistance continues to this day amongst the Mapuche.
 At the same time, a large majority of Mapuche in Chile identify with the state as Chilean, similar to a large majority in Argentina identifying as Argentines.